List of nurses who died in World War I: HMT Osmanieh sinking, 1917

+Five Sisters memorial

+York Minster’s Five Sisters window is the only memorial in the UK dedicated to all the women of the British Empire who lost their lives in World War I. Ten oak screens were added to the north side of the St Nicholas Chapel.
+They list the name of every woman who died in the line of service during WWI.
+An inscription thereon reads, “This screen records the names of women of the Empire who gave their lives in the war 1914–1918 to whose memory the Five Sisters window was restored by women”.
+There are 1,513 names listed on the screens.

 United States

 Nurses Clara Ayres and Helen Burnett Wood were the first two women to be killed while part of the United States military when they died on 17 May 1917, following an accident on board USS Mongolia.

 Helen Fairchild died in France on 18 January 1918, from post-operative complications following surgery for an ulcer.

-Lucy Nettie Fletcher (1886-1918) was the first Red Cross nurse in General Pershing's army to die in the performance of duty.
+Lucy Nettie Fletcher (1886–1918) was the first Red Cross nurse in General Pershing's army to die in the performance of duty.